ksalzke/append-or-prepend-omnifocus-plugin/README.md

 ## Append or Prepend

-This action can be run on one or more selected tasks.
+This action can be run on one or more selected tasks or projects.

 It shows a form prompting the user for some text, and a 'prepend' checkbox.

-Then, for each selected task, it appends or prepends the text entered by the user to the original name of the task.
+Then, for each selected task or projects, it appends or prepends the text entered by the user to the original name of the task.
 By default, the text is appended; if the 'prepend' checkbox is selected, the text is prepended.

 https://user-images.githubusercontent.com/16893787/141676804-23d54ad7-260e-4e3d-bedf-95514de0948d.mp4